splunk/vscode-extension-splunk-soar/README.md

 ## Connect your environment

 After successful installation, open the Splunk SOAR view from the sidebar and press the **Connect Environment** button to set up the connection to your SOAR environment.
+The screenshots taken are from the [Visual Studio Code](https://github.com/microsoft/vscode) environment where the extension is installed successfully.

 <p align="center">
   <img src="media/connect_environment.png" alt="Connect Environment" />